jindongli-Ai/LLM-Symbolic-Reasoning-Survey/README.md

 ```
 @article{li2025survey,
   title={A Survey on LLM Symbolic Reasoning},
-  author={Li, Jindong and Fu, Yali and Yang, Yang and Liu, Jiahong and Zhang, Hongce and Li, Haoxuan and Yue, Yutao and Yang, Menglin},
+  author={Li, Jindong and Fu, Yali and Cheng Fengxiang and Yang, Yang and Liu, Jiahong and Zhang, Hongce and Yue, Yutao and Yang, Menglin and Li, Haoxuan and Pan, Liangming and Lin, Zhouchen},
   journal={Authorea Preprints},
   year={2025},
   publisher={Authorea}